Masoud-Ghodrati/rock_mine_test/README.md

 ![figer](classification_results_PCA.png)
 The results of classification after PCA.

-As the best classifier turns out to be NuSVC, I decided to do some grid search to find the best parameters and do the classification again.
+As NuSVC turns out to be best one of th best classifiers, I decided to do some grid search to find the best parameters and do the classification again.
 The is the final results:

 precision |   recall | f1-score |  support